Time to Validate 4Leaf Survey

-So that it can become the most important vital sign in medicine
+Enabling it can become an important vital sign in medicine

 But let’s start at how 4Leaf started.
 Everything started with Dr. T. Colin Campbell’s definition of an optimal diet for humans